Documentation Index

 REST API

-All MCP tools are also available as REST endpoints for direct HTTP integration:
+All MCP tools are also available as REST endpoints for direct HTTP integration.
+Use these when you don’t need the full MCP protocol (e.g. from LangChain, Vercel AI SDK, or custom scripts).

 | MCP Tool | REST Endpoint | Method |